ScilifelabDataCentre/open-science-checklists/README.md

 ## How to Cite this Resource

-These Checklists are licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+These Checklists are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 **Official versions are archived on Figshare.** These may not reflect the most current updates due to the evolving nature of this resource.
 Please cite the specific checklist you used: